-The unemployment rate for the Town of East Hartford is currently 13.2% compared with the prior year of 4.3%.
-This increase is a direct result of the impact of the COVID-19 pandemic on the local economy.
+The unemployment rate for the Town of East Hartford is currently 5.5% compared with the prior year of 9.6%.
+This decrease is a direct result of improvement on the local economy following the onset of the COVID-19 pandemic.

-The appropriation for expenditures totals \$196.8 million in the Adopted Budget for the 2020-21 fiscal year, representing an increase of \$.1 million or 0.05% compared to the final amended budget for the fiscal year ended June 30, 2020.
+The appropriation for expenditures totals \$204.4 million in the Adopted Budget for the 2022-23 fiscal year, representing an increase of \$3.3 million or 1.6% compared to the adopted budget for the fiscal year ended June 30, 2022.

-Budget increases include \$1.0 million of contractual labor settlements, \$322 thousand of MDC sewer increases related to the Clean Water Project, \$1.1 million of additional pension plan and retirement contributions, and \$1.0 million to the Board of Education.
-These increases were offset by a \$3.3 million reduction in the OPEB contribution compared to the prior year.
+Budget increases include \$1 million of contractual labor settlements, \$2.6 million of additional pension plan and retirement contributions, and \$1.8 million to the Board of Education.
+These increases were offset by a \$1.4 million reduction in health benefits and insurances and a \$0.6 million reduction in debt service.

-If the appropriation estimates and estimated revenues primarily funded from property taxes are realized, the Town does not anticipate using any portion of the undesignated General Fund Balance to balance budgeted operations for the 2020-21 fiscal year.
+If the appropriation estimates and estimated revenues primarily funded from property taxes are realized, the Town does not anticipate using any portion of the undesignated General Fund Balance to balance budgeted operations for the 2022-23 fiscal year.

-The Town's elected and appointed officials considered many factors when establishing the tax mill rate of 49.92 for real estate and personal property and 45.00 for motor vehicles for the Adopted Budget for the 2020-21 fiscal year.
-Overall, when factoring in the increasing mill rate on real estate and motor vehicles, the tax burden increased 2.87% when compared year over year.
+The Town's elected and appointed officials considered many factors when establishing the reduced tax mill rate of 41.00 for real estate and personal property and 32.46 for motor vehicles for the Adopted Budget in the 2022-23 fiscal year.
+The real estate and personal property mill rate reduction from 49.35 to 41.00 mills provided a 17% reduction in the mill rate.
+The 32.46 mill rate for motor vehicles as compared to 45 mills in the prior year represented a reduction of 28%.
+Overall, when factoring in the updated grand list due to revaluation and the reduced mill rate on real estate and motor vehicles, the current year tax burden decreased 2.3% when compared year over year.